Jaidan/Flight-Notes/regulations.md

 ### Flight Review
 Requied to act as PIC.
 24month renewal.
 Any instructor.
 1 hour of ground instruction, review of part 91 and one of flight time.
 Wings program can be used as a substitute.
 Checkride for new cert or rating also constitutes a flight review.

+### Currency
+*Required for passengers*
+3 takoff and landings within 90 days.
+Any plane allowed Tailwheel is separate
+Night is separate, and is specific to the same category and class.
+Also must be completed during one hour after sunset and one hour before sunrise.

 ### Change of address
 Report within 30 days